Good Hope (Washington, D.C.)

 Good Hope is a residential neighborhood in southeast Washington, D.C., near Anacostia.
 The neighborhood is generally middle class and is dominated by single-family detached and semi-detached homes.
 The year-round Fort Dupont Ice Arena skating rink and the Smithsonian Institution's Anacostia Museum are nearby.
-Good Hope is bounded by Fort Stanton Park to the north, Alabama Avenue SE to the south, Naylor Road SE to the west, and Branch Avenue SE to the east.
+Good Hope is bounded by Fort Stanton Park(Fort Circle Hiker-Biker Trail) SE, Alabama Avenue SE, Naylor Road SE, and U Street SE.
 The proposed Skyland Shopping Center redevelopment project is within the boundaries of the neighborhood.

 History

 Good Hope was the first permanent modern settlement of size in Southeast Washington.

 The Nacotchtank Native Americans were the first settlers to inhabit the area now known as Good Hope, living and fishing along the nearby Anacostia River.
 Captain John Smith was the first European to visit the region in 1612 C.E., naming the river the "Nacotchtank".
 War and disease decimated the Nacochtank, and during the last 25 years of the 17th century the tribe ceased to exist as a functional unit and its few remaining members merged with other local Piscataway Indian tribes.

 European settlement in Southeast Washington first occurred in 1662 at Blue Plains (now the site of the city's sewage treatment plant just to the west of the modern neighborhood of Bellevue), and at St. Elizabeth (now the site of St. Elizabeths Hospital psychiatric hospital) and Giesborough (now called Barry Farm) in 1663.
 Lord Baltimore granted ownership of the Good Hope area and much of what is now Southeast D.C. (giving it the name "Chichester") to John Meeks in 1664.
 "Anacostia Fort" was built on the heights at the present-day neighborhood of Skyland some time in the 18th century.

 The area became part of the District of Columbia in 1791.
 Congress passed the Residence Act of 1790 to establish a federally owned district in which would be built the new national capital, and George Washington picked the current site in 1791 (a choice ratified by Congress later that year).
 William Marbury, a wealthy Georgetown merchant who later was a party in the landmark Marbury v.
 Madison Supreme Court case, purchased much of the "Chichester tract" some time in the late 18th or early 19th century.